jermnelson/floyds-dreams-of-dylan/project/pages/dylans-head.md

  (See <a href="http://lightbox.time.com/2012/03/19/a-year-and-a-day-with-bob-dylan/#1">A Year and a Day with Bob Dylan</a>)

-My version is clearly not a pure or even a good copy of the photo, especially as the lips make Dylan look a transvestite, which maybe isn't something Dylan would totally reject, but definitely shows how amateur my painting style actual is compared to most trained artists.
+My first version is clearly not a pure or even a good copy of the photo, especially as the lips make Dylan look a transvestite, which maybe isn't something Dylan would totally reject, but definitely shows how amateur my painting style actual is compared to most trained artists.

+The second attempt I will use a technique of creating and printing the photograph and then transfer the grid to the painting.